Rochester Optical & Camera Co., made for American Camera Mfg. Co.

 Materials: mahogany body; cherry bed; black fabric bellows; brass hardware;

-Notes: Appears to be the very similar to Rochester View, Variation 3, in that it has the short extension in the rear, but differs by bearing the practical corner reinforcements of the Empire States of the era, e.g., Empire State, Variation 3.
-If it had a full-size front and rear extensions, it would be identical to the Empire State, Variation 3.
-However, the label reads "Poco View Made for American Camera Mfg.
-Co."
-This is odd, since the American Camera Mfg.
-Co.
-(Northboro, MA 1895-1899, Rochester, NY 1899-c.
-1904, a Thomas Blair company) is known for their line of Buckeye box and folding cameras, which were folded into the Kodak company by 1908, but did use the Poco name c.
-1904 according to McKeown 12th ed., p.
-51. Note that the label specifically does not state that the camera was made by the American Camera Mfg.
-Co., but rather made for the firm.
+Notes: Appears to be the very similar to Rochester View, Variation 3, in that it has the short extension in the rear, but differs by bearing the rather practical corner reinforcements of the Empire States of the era, e.g., Empire State, Variation 3.
+If it had full-size front and rear extensions, it would be identical to the Empire State, Variation 3, but it does not – the rear is so short as to be almost “what were they thinking” length.
+The label above reads “Poco View Made for American Camera Mfg.
+Co.”
+Note that the label specifically states that the camera was made for the American Camera Mfg.
+Co., rather than made by the firm, oddly stated, as if it was manufactured by a different company and the American Camera Mfg.
+Co. merely sold it.
 The Poco name was first used by the Rochester Camera Mfg.
-Co. and their successor Rochester Optical & Camera Co., but in the Poco Cameras catalog of 1902 (Rochester Optical & Camera Co.), this very model is referred to as the Rochester View, despite the fact that the remainder of the catalog is filled with one Poco camera after another.
+Co. and then by their successor Rochester Optical & Camera Co., but in the Poco Cameras catalog of 1902 (Rochester Optical & Camera Co.) and the Poco Cameras catalog of 1903 (Rochester Camera & Supply Co. succeeded by the Rochester Optical Co.), this very model is referred to as the Rochester View, despite the fact that the remainder of the catalogs are filled with one Poco named camera after another.
+Only in the 1904 catalog of the American Camera Mfg.
+Co. (already owned by EKC by this time) is the model named as the Poco View Camera.
 Are you confused yet?
-Below is an identical camera, but in 5x7 format, except that the rise for the front is now behind the standard instead of inside, apparently done at the last minute, since the hole for the thumbscrew was already drilled, and has had to have been covered with a plain brass plate.
+Below is an identical camera, but in 5×7 format, except that the rise for the front is now behind the standard instead of inside, apparently done at the last minute, since the hole for the thumbscrew was already drilled, and has had to have been covered with a plain brass plate.

 References: